raacz/neocitites-raacz/reviews/entries/the-state-of-africa.md

 ---
 author: Martin Meredith
-book-title: 'The State of Africa: A History of the Continent Since Independence'
+book_title: 'The State of Africa: A History of the Continent Since Independence'
 tags: ["long informational text", "review"]
 date: 2023-04-10
 ---